azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

   - __notebook:__ contains the _markdown_ file that documents all the advances and troubleshooting.
 It also contains a graph summarizing the analytical pipeline
   - __output:__ contains all results from analysis
   - __processed_data:__ is where all input samplesheets, input datasets, and relevant information to run the pipeline are located.
-The _raw data_ for this project is saved outside the repository.
+      - **NOTE:** The _raw data_ for this project is saved outside the repository.
   - __scripts:__ contains all analytical scripts and workflows developed for this project

 ```sh